Want to be an Intern at Attunga?

 Interns are personally mentored towards maturity in their relationship with the Lord and are encouraged to develop a strong, consistent prayer life and personal devotional habits that will change their heart and affect many lives around them back home after the internship.

-The academic aspect of the internship includes a great apologetics subject "Authority and Authenticity of the Bible" as well as practical units that can count towards a Cert IV in Christian Ministry and Theology.
+The academic aspect of the internship includes two great subjects (Basic Bible Survey O.T & Basic Bible Survey N.T) in line with our devotionals throughout the semester as well as practical units that can count towards a Cert IV in Christian Ministry and Theology.

 A Statement of Attainment will be issued for successfully completed units at graduation.

 We partner with "Vision International College" as our RTO.
 They are an excellent distance education provider and provide our education framework and course material.
 Workbooks and other course materials are provided as part of the internship, including the subsequent assessment process for completed units.

 Interns have the option to complete their Cert IV in Christian Ministry and Theology after the semester by registering directly with Vision and completing the remaining units.